What is a no-income verification mortgage?

-A no-doc mortgage doesn’t require documentation or income verification upon approval.
+A no-income verification, or no-doc, mortgage doesn’t require documentation or income verification upon approval.

 For most mortgages, lenders will check nearly every facet of your finances, including how much money you have right now, bank statements for the last year (or more), and your debt-to-income ratio, also called your DTI ratio.